isaacAtSchool/pickem/README.md

-# pickem
+# Pick 'Em and Win 'Em
-Pick 'Em and Win 'Em
+ It's not betting but it sure feels like it